SenseNet/docs.sensenet.com/content/concepts/content-tree.md

 Inherited permissions cannot be changed without breaking the inheritance, but you can set additional permissions for the same identity (e.g. grant `Open` permission to someone who already has `See` permissions inherited).

-Sometimes you may need to set local only permissions that are not propagated to children and it is also possible to do with sensenet, check the other docs about the permission system.
+Sometimes you may need to set local only permissions that are not propagated to children and it is also possible to do with sensenet, check [document level permission article](/concepts/document-level-permissions) for more info.

 # Settings inheritance